mobileteamdev/vide-web/docs/source/index.rst

 Welcome to VIDE documentation!
 ===============================

-VIDE "Beta version" is developed based on Remix.
+VIDE (Beta version) is developed based on Remix.
 VIDE is a powerful, open source tool that helps you write Solidity contracts straight from the browser.
 Written in JavaScript, VIDE supports usage in the browser.